DynamicsAndNeuralSystems/DevelopingMouse/README.md

 ### Processing of raw data

-The processed data files were obtained by running `createData(false)`, which creates data files starting from `energyGrids.mat` variables (downloaded from the figshare repository linked to above).
+The processed data files were obtained by running `createData(false)`, which creates data files starting from `energyGrids.mat` variables (downloaded from [this figshare repository](https://figshare.com/projects/Developing_Mouse/64328).

 The full pipeline from raw data (downloaded via the Allen SDK) can be reproduced using `createData(true)`.